jdan/98.css/README.md

 98.css is a CSS file that takes semantic HTML and makes it look pretty.
 It does not ship with any JavaScript, so it is compatible with your frontend framework of choice.

+Be sure to check out [XP.css](https://botoxparty.github.io/XP.css/) as well.

 ### Installation / Usage

 The easiest way to use 98.css is to import it from [unpkg](https://unpkg.com/).